 A landing page is a specific page created for the specific purpose of converting prospects who click real estate Facebook ads into clients.
 We do this by offering them something of value in exchange for an email and/or other content info.

 That something may be:

-- Offering an estimate of their home value.
+- Offering a free home valuation.
 You can do this manually or sign up for a service.

 - Offering a buyer’s or seller’s guide to something the target will find valuable

 To do this it needs to be conversion rate optimized.
 That means there’s nothing that detracts from its purpose.